-Set of 3 PRECISION REFERENCE CAPACITORS – for capacitor tester rebuild (Sprague Tel-Ohmike, Heathkit, Eico, Knight, Paco, etc…) For those of you doing your own cap tester repair, I sell a set of precision reference capacitors for $33 free ship USA.
+Set of 3 PRECISION REFERENCE CAPACITORS – for capacitor tester rebuild (Sprague Tel-Ohmike, Heathkit, Eico, Knight, Paco, etc…) – $33 free ship USA.
 You get the entire set of 3 reference caps (1 of 200 pf, 1 of 0.02 µf, and 1 of 2.00 µf).
-All caps accuracy 1% or better and the 200 pf cap will be variable for maximum flexibility.
+High precision, and the 200pf cap will be variable for maximum flexibility.

 These units are known as a Resistance-Capacitance Bridge, an R/C tester, but are most commonly used as a capacitor tester.
 Extreme caution must be followed with any vintage capacitor tester because very high voltages are present during repair and while operating.
 They should only be used by knowledgeable technicians.